ClickCease Upstream vs Downstream Marketing – Diving Into the Details

 Downstream marketing strategies involve direct advertising, sales promotions, personal selling, and retargeting ads.

 The focus here is on converting prospects into current customers, often through focused campaigns that address specific pain points.
+Notably, 75% of businesses report achieving a higher return on investment (ROI) from direct marketing campaigns than from mass media advertising.

 This approach is critical for immediate sales and revenue growth, with activities often being easier to track and measure in terms of direct conversions and sales revenues.